sebastian-sanchez-s/BitMap/README.md

 ![Bresenham circle](examples/circle.bmp)

 ### Currently Supported
-* DIB_BITMAPINFOHEADER with color depth of 16 bit and 24 bit and no compression (BI_RGB).
+* BITMAPINFOHEADER (and share parts with BITMAPV5HEADER) with color depth of 16 bit and 24 bit with no compression (BI_RGB).
-* Only creation.
+* Creation only.

 ### Todo:
+* Full Support for BITMAPV5HEADER.
+* Support color depth <= 8.
 * Support compression methods.
-* Support for DIB_BITMAPV5HEADER.
-* A way to store and read color palettes for color depth <= 8.
-* Give the option to override or concatenated (ncopy) at the end of the filename.
+* Give the option to override the image or duplicate.
 * Read images.